June 13, 2019 PUBG Mobile is becoming quite the sleeper hit.

-In a Reddit thread about the figures, an Indian player offered some context around the game’s popularity.
+In a Reddit thread about the figures last year, an Indian player offered some context around the game’s popularity.
 While Fortnite requires high-end Apple or Android phones to run, PUBG Mobile will run on cheaper handsets, and is also free-to-play.
 Those factors, combined with a huge smartphone-owning population and increased internet penetration over the past few years, helped boost the title’s popularity in India.

 Read more: Snow could be coming to Fortnite’s entire map.